beeplin/vue-tweener/README.md

     duration: 2000,
     easing: this.$tween.Easing.Quadratic.Out,
     rounded: true,
-    output: 'test1' //this.test1 as the tweened outcome. test1 must be in data list.
+    output: 'test1' //this.test1 as the tweened outcome. test1 must be in the data list.
   });

   // tween multiple numbers in an object at the same time